 “At your pleasure Sir,” replied the Captain nodding his head.

 The bulkhead door opened to the rear of the bridge and a young girl with blonde hair and blue eyes dressed in Navy Whites stepped through handing the Captain and Bridge crew service pistols, “Ah, Yeoman Knightly, please show our guests their quarters and then attend your station.”

 “If you excuse me Commander, I have to deal with the situation at hand,” The Captain reached for his speaking tube.
 “Gatling crews, suppression fire 200 yards.
 Gun Captains fire pattern three canister shot, break up their formation.”

 Severn led Daniel from the bridge, which was secured by its Marine guard and followed the Yeoman into the steel and dark wood corridors.

-“Don’t worry Sir, you are quite safe now.
-Rally has never been boarded,” as the Yeoman spoke, the chattering of Rally’s Gatling Steam guns could be heard through bulkheads.
+“Don’t worry Sir, you are quite safe, Rally has never been boarded,” as the Yeoman spoke, the chattering of Rally’s steam-powered Gatling guns could be heard through bulkheads.

 “I don’t doubt it Miss Knightly,” replied Severn, as he spoke the floor lurched under him, forcing the trio to grab the brass handrails.

 The walls shuddered again, the sound of a thunderclap hit them and ship felt like it skipped to one side as an air-burst slapped at them.